Taiko2k/Tauon/docs/usage.md

 - Drag and drop files and folders from your file manager.

 - Importing can take a while for large music collections.
-After importing, right click playlist tab and select 'Sort Tracks' to ensure tracks are ordered correctly.
+After importing, right click playlist tab and select 'Sort Track Numbers' to ensure tracks are ordered correctly.

+Tip: Try importing all your music to a single playlist to get started
+Quirk: If a music file has an associated .cue file, they needed to be imported together within a folder and not individually otherwise the .cue file may not be detected.

 ### Updating Library

 - Clear playlist and re-import.
+It should be faster the 2nd time.

 ### Track Navigation

 - 'Forward' and 'Back' buttons play the next and previous tracks as they appear in the playlist.
 - With random mode on, 'Back' plays songs from playback history.
+- Right click the play button to jump playlist to the playing track.
+If an identical track appears in the open playlist it will be jumped to instead.

 ### Quick Search